 The effects of harsh winters, which induce severe mortality in this species (Besbeaset al. 2002), are clearly visible in the long-term trend.
 The general increase that underlies these fluctuations may stem from reduced persecution, improvements in water quality, the provision of new habitat as new lakes and gravel pits mature, and increased feeding opportunities at freshwater fisheries (Gibbons et al. 1993, Marchant et al. 2004).
-A strong downturn evident since 2001 is, as yet, unexplained, though recent cold winter weather and spring gales appear to have accelerated the decline.
+A strong downturn between 2005 and 2013 is, as yet, unexplained, but could be linked to cold winter weather and spring gales.
 High rates of nest failure at the chick stage were noted in the late 1960s, but not subsequently.
 Clutch and brood sizes have fallen in the long term.
-Wintering numbers, which include some Scandinavian breeders, fell between 2006/07 and 2012/13, but have since increased slightly, mirroring the heronries census trend (Frost et al. 2017).
-Numbers have shown widespread moderate increase across Europe since 1980 (PECBMS 2016a).
+Wintering numbers, which include some Scandinavian breeders, fell between 2006/07 and 2012/13, but have since increased slightly, mirroring the heronries census trend (Frost et al. 2018).
+Numbers have shown widespread moderate increase across Europe since 1980 (PECBMS 2017a).